In 2019, it is even more important that you secure your WordPress website.

 A couple of years ago it was estimated that only 44% of web traffic came from genuine visitors.
 The rest was from bots, hacking tools, scrapers and spammers.
 With that volume or dodgy web traffic coming to your website, are you confident that your website can withstand a hacker attack?
 What if I told you that an estimated 37,000 websites are hacked EVERY DAY.
 How confident are you now?

-Securi, a top internet security service, reported that in the first quarter of 2016, they dealt with 500 website infections a day, 7 days a week.
+Securi, a top internet security service, reported that they dealt with 500 website infections a day, 7 days a week.
 Out of 11,000 infected sites they dealt with, 78% were Wordpress sites.

 Once a site is hacked, it can be used for all kinds of malicious purposes, such as directing your traffic, stealing customer details, deleting files, changing your login details to lock you out, sending spam emails to millions of people (which will label your domain as spam and remove any chance it has of ranking in Google), you get the idea?

 And hackers don't just target large, popular sites.
 They'll use computer software to scan millions of websites for vulnerabilities, and then attack the soft targets.
 There is no softer target than a newly setup Wordpress website!